smartcontractkit/ccip-read/packages/examples/trusted-gateway-token/README.md

-## Truested gateway ERC20 token example
+# Trusted gateway ERC20 token example

 ## Summary

-This example showcase a simple token airdrop usecase using [Trusted gateway](https://speakerdeck.com/makoto_inoue/ens-on-layer2-at-ethcc-2021?slide=29) model where gateway sign the data with a signer and L2 verify the data based on who signed the data, rather than the verifying the data itself.
+This example showcase a simple token airdrop usecase using a [trusted gateway](https://speakerdeck.com/makoto_inoue/ens-on-layer2-at-ethcc-2021?slide=29) model where a gateway signs responses with a private key and the contract verifies the data using the signing account's address.

 ![](./diagram.png)